 Used centuries ago as a poison, hallucinogen, and even as a beauty remedy, belladonna is a plant rich in potentially deadly alkaloids.
-But the dose makes the poison: in low or even homeopathic doses, this plant may help with IBS, menopausal complaints, migraines, and flu-like symptoms.
-Read on to learn more about its dark history and brighter health applications.
+Read on to learn more about its daunting history and the symptoms of poisoning.

 What Is Belladonna?

 “All things are poison and nothing is without poison; only the dose makes a thing not a poison.”

 This 500-year-old principle of toxicology from the Swiss physician and chemist Paracelsus precisely describes the effects of belladonna (Atropa belladonna).
 It sheds light on why this unusual plant can be both a deadly poison and a therapeutic.

 Belladonna, also known as deadly nightshade and devil’s cherries, is an herb belonging to the same family as tomatoes, potatoes, tobacco, and Jimsonweed (Solanaceae).
 It can be recognized by its purple, bell-shaped flowers and cherry-like, blackberries.
 Native to Europe, North Africa, and Western Asia, belladonna is also sometimes cultivated as an ornamental plant in the US [1, 2].